nodatime/nodatime/www/unstable/userguide/calendars.md

 tabular data.
 Each month has 29 or 30 days, and each year has 354 or 355 days, but the month lengths cannot be determined algorithmically.

-The Noda Time implementation uses the BCL [`UmAlQuraCalendar`](http://msdn.microsoft.com/en-us/library/system.globalization.umalquracalendar.aspx) to obtain the required information, which means it can only work on platforms where that class is available.
-It isn't available on all PCL-supporting runtimes, and the Mono implementation is [known to have serious flaws](https://bugzilla.xamarin.com/show_bug.cgi?id=21930).
-Where a sensible implementation is not available, requesting this calendar will throw a `NotSupportedException`.
+The Noda Time implementation uses data from the BCL [`UmAlQuraCalendar`](http://msdn.microsoft.com/en-us/library/system.globalization.umalquracalendar.aspx) to obtain the required information, but the data is baked into Noda Time so it is available on all platforms.

-**Supported platforms:**

-- Windows Phone 8.1 Silverlight
-- Desktop Silverlight
-- Desktop .NET

-**Unsupported platforms:**

-- Mono (Xamarin.iOS, Xamarin.Android, and desktop) - tested up to v3.6.0
-- Windows Phone 8.1 store apps (despite MSDN claiming otherwise)
-- Windows 8.1 store apps

 Hebrew
 ===